desmax74/desmax74/README.md

 I’m Max.
 I am a Software Engineer from Sardinia ([:+:] 🇮🇹)

 I work at [RedHat](https://www.redhat.com) as a Senior Software Engineer in the [Trustification](https://www.trustification.io/) team
-- Formerly [Kie](http://kie.org) Cloud Team on RHPAM/BA/Kogito/SonataFlow Operators
+- Formerly [Kie](http://kie.org) Cloud Team on RHPAM/RHDM/Kogito/Kiecloud SonataFlow Operators
 - 💙 In love with Openshift/Kubernetes and Golang
 - Learning Rust